x4dr/Fen/endworld/descriptions/specialskills.md

 ### Cortex Drive

-This skill represents a pilot’s ability to push their control in battle via neural implants.
+This skill represents a pilot's ability to push their control in battle via neural implants.
 When activated, it can be used as a third selector during a roll that would benefit from faster or more precise control.
 For each Resonance triggered in the roll, the pilot suffers one wound of severity equal to the Amplitude of that Resonance.

 ### Anechoic